thephpleague/period/docs/4.0/chart/index.md

     - sets single characters to represent the boundary types
     - sets single characters to represent the body and space

-You can easily create a `OutputWriter` implementing class with libraries like `League CLImate` or `Symfony Console` to output the resulting graph.
+You can easily create a `Output` implementing class with libraries like `League CLImate` or `Symfony Console` to output the resulting graph.
 If you don't, the package ships with a minimal `ConsoleOutput` class which is used if you do not provide you own implementation.